Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Hidden Intermediaries

 \subsection{Data Collection}

-To study the phenomenon of hidden intermediaries, we need to keep track of the relationships between ad systems and their clients.
-We collect and analyse the \sellersjson files that ad systems serve voluntarily.
-We build a tool that visits a domain and attempts to fetch a \sellersjson file, if it is served on the domain's root and perform a recursive crawl.
+To study hidden intermediaries, we keep track of the relationships between ad systems and their clients by analyzing \sellersjson files.
+We build a tool that fetches \sellersjson files from domains and recursively crawls all domains listed within them.
 That is, if we detect a \sellersjson file, then we recursively visit all the domains listed in it and attempt to download their own \sellersjson file.
-Using the Tranco list\footnote{https://tranco-list.eu/list/998W2/full} as a seed to our tool, we crawl the Web on March 24, 2023.
-In total, we visit 7,341,165 distinct domains and detect a \sellersjson file in 2,682 domains.
-A small number of domains that serve \sellersjson files is expected since only ad systems should publish those.
+Using the Tranco list\footnote{https://tranco-list.eu/list/998W2/full} as a seed, we crawl 7,341,165 domains on March 24, 2023, and detected \sellersjson files in 2,682 domains.
+A small number of domains that serve \sellersjson files is expected, since only ad systems should publish those.
 From the detected files, we extract over 34 million \sellersjson entries.

+We analyze the \sellersjson standard to understand its adoption, but find it is poorly implemented.
+We identify 26K publisher IDs with incorrect relationship types in \adstxt files across all ad networks.
+Additionally, ad networks seem to neglect \sellersjson files, allowing users to claim any website, even popular ones, while there exist domains that serve a \sellersjson file of a completely unrelated ad network.
+Finally, we discover ad networks that dilute the transparency of supply chains by hiding the entities that own publisher IDs.
+We analyze such violations in Appendix~\ref{sec:discrepancies}.